oltoporkov/morphological-information-datasets/README.md

 ## File source
 The source of our files are the CoNLL-U format files presented in the SIGMORPHON 2019 Shared task \ref.
 They contain annotated phrases, where each word is annotated with all corresponding morphological information.
-During the preprocessing we extract only the wordforms, corresponding lemmas and morphological information necessary to form the certain label.
+During the preprocessing we extract only the wordforms, corresponding lemmas and morphological information necessary to form each label.

 ## Label structure
 In order to create the labels, we address the Unimorph schema \ref.
 We form labels of different morphological complexity: \
 **UPOS** label: includes only word´s postag; \
-**UPOS+Case+Gender**: includes postag, Case and Gender information of the word \
+**UPOS+Case+Gender**: includes postag, case and gender information of the word \
-**UPOS+Case+Number**: includes postag, Case and Number information of the word.
-Example: ADP \
+**UPOS+Case+Number**: includes postag, case and number information of the word \
-**UPOS+Case+Gender+Number**:  includes postag, Case and Number information of the word\
+**UPOS+Case+Gender+Number**:  includes postag, case and number information of the word \
-**UPOS+AllFeat.ordered**: includes all the morphological information of the word in the following order: postag, ..., rest of the features\
+**UPOS+AllFeaturesOrdered**: includes all the morphological information of the word in the following order: postag, case, gender, number, rest of the features \
-**UPOS+AllFeatNotOrdered**: includes all the morphological information in the way it is presented in the original file \
+**UPOS+AllFeaturesNotOrdered**: includes all the morphological information in the way it is presented in the original file \

 ## File format
 The files have the following format: \\
 word \t label \t lemma \

-Each new phrase is divided by an empty line, mantaining the CoNLL-U file format.
+Each new phrase is divided by an empty line, mantaining the CoNLL-U file format \
+There are files for training and further evaluation out-of-domain.
+For training there are 3 files (train, dev, and test) and there is a test file for evaluation for each of the languages.